deroproject/documentation/WhitePaper.md

 * Regular audits and updates of the core cryptography to negate the benefits of quantum computations.

 ## DERO PROJECT COMPANY :
-   Plan to incorporate a company which will market, develop, maintain, and expand DERO.
+   Dero plans to incorporate a company that will oversee the governance of the Dero Project, and guide development.

-Company would hire more developers, expand the marketing team, add advisors, and would be representing DERO to the world.
+   Some of Dero's plans in this area include: marketing, new research and development, maintaining, and expanding DERO.
+The company will be the public face of Dero with the goal of hiring more developers, expanding the marketing team, adding advisors, and will be generally representing DERO to the world.

-**Draft Version, This document will be updated based on community inputs.**
+This document will be updated based on community input and feedback.

+**Draft Version v2.0**